All Episodes

 What did any of that mean?

-Anyway, we know then we have reported that he's continuing to try to provide anti-Trump information even after he was fired from the FBI, and he was using Bruce Orr to get to the FBI and Robert Mueller.
+Anyway, we know that we have reported that he's continuing to try to provide anti-Trump information even after he was fired from the FBI, and he was using Bruce Orr to get to the FBI and Robert Mueller.

-But they were making strong efforts to disseminate that information to influence American voters in the lead up to 2016 in November, and they were trying to get the dirty dossier out throughout the media, which they were pretty successful at.
+And they were trying to get the dirty dossier out throughout the media, which they were pretty successful at.

-And then, of course, it was used as the basis for four Pfizer warrant applications, even though when he had to testify in Great Britain about his own dossier, he said, Oh no, no, I don't I can't confirm any of this.
+Even though when he had to testify in Great Britain about his own dossier, he said, oh, no, no, I can't confirm any of this.

 This is just raw intelligence.